All you need to know about HR Policy: Definition and challenges

 • What is an HR policy?

 An HR policy is the foundation of a company’s human resources management.
 This set of rules is designed to organize internal HR management.
-It covers a wide range of areas, including recruitment, work organization, remuneration and training.
+It covers many areas, including recruitment, work organization, remuneration and training.

 • Why is an HR policy important?

-With an HR policy, companies can focus on a number of key areas, such as :
+Thanks to an HR policy, companies can focus on a number of key areas, such as:

-– A guarantee of well-being in the workplace and respect for corporate values;
+– Ensuring well-being in the workplace and respect for corporate values.

 • Is it possible to improve an existing HR policy?